 • Standard Operating Procedures(SOP’s) - Chemicals or Operations requiring prior approval must include a laboratory specific SOP.

-• Location of safety materials - This includes the CHP and Material Safety Data Sheets (MSDS).
+• Location of safety materials - This includes the CHP and Safety Data Sheets (SDS).

 • Training records - Training records should include both required training (ex: Laboratory Standard Training) and site specific training (ex: Training to a lab centrifuge).
 At minimum training records must include, name, date and topic.